 To facilitate timely issuance, please comment on the specific changes being made to the document.
 If you wish to make other comments to improve the document, please use the feedback process described in Inspection Manual Chapter 0801, “Reactor Oversight Process Feedback Program.”

-Please note that in order to view the proposed revisions to the draft document(s) in MS Word, the local settings of your computer need to be set IMC XXXX Appendix X, “Insert IMC Title Here”
+Please note that in order to view the proposed revisions to the draft document(s) in MS Word, the local settings of your computer need to be set per the instructions at the end of this memo.

+IMC XXXX Appendix X, “Insert IMC Title Here”

-Lead: “Document Lead”, “OFFICE/DIVISION/BRANCH”, 301-415-XXXX,
+Technical Lead: “Document Lead”, “OFFICE/DIVISION/BRANCH”, 301-415-XXXX,

 “document.lead”@nrc.gov.

-This change is a significant change that affects the following: (insert reason for change here)
+This change is a significant change (Category X as defined in section 0604d.8(c) of IMC 0040) that affects the following: (insert reason for change here)

-Please your commentsand to name of IM coordinator, NRR/DRO/IRB; 301-415-XXXX; e-mail: “”@nrc.gov, within 30 days of the date of this memorandum.
+Please coordinate your comments through your office IM coordinator or regional TSB branch, who will then send them to the document lead identified in the memorandum and to “name of IM coordinator”, NRR/DRO/IRIB; 301-415-XXXX; e-mail: “first.last”@nrc.gov, within 30 days of the date of this memorandum.

-CONTACT: “IM Coordinator”, NRR/DRO
+CONTACT: “IM Coordinator”, NRR/DRO/IRIB

 301-415-XXXX

+Recommended MS Word settings on your PC to see all detailed change markings: (These settings are local to your PC and cannot be encoded into the document)

+On the ribbon, click the “Review” tab (reviewing toolbar is displayed)

+In the “Tracking” group, use the pull-down menus to display “All Markup”

+Click on the arrow symbol in the lower right corner of the Tracking group to display “Change Tracking Options.”

+Click the “Advanced Options” button (“Advanced Track Changes Options” panel opens)

+Under “Markup,” set Insertions to “Color only” color “red” and “Deletions” to “Strikethrough” color “Gray-25%” or “red”

+Click “OK” to close panels

+Recommended MS Word settings modification from above to see the document with redline additions only :

+Repeat steps 1-4 above

+Under Markup, set Insertions to “Color only” color “red” and “Deletions” to “Hidden”

+Click “OK” button on bottom (Advanced Track Changes Options panel closes revealing Track Changes Options panel)

+Under “Show,” uncheck all but “Insertions and Deletions” click “OK” button.

+Click “OK” to close panels

 Exhibit 4: Example of Comment Resolution Summary

-Resolution (ML
+Comment Resolution Summary (ML01001A000

-IMC/IP (ML
+Resolution of Comments for IMC/IP 0000 (ML01001A001)

+Date: Month dd, yyyy